 The Barrow and Montefiore arrival in Barbados

 Some Baruch Lousadas had remained in Livorno after 1660 - see note 6 below - and from this it seems the Barrows originated in the form of our key ancestor Simon Barrow of Barbados 1709-1801.
 The year of Simon Barrow's travel to Barbados is unknown but it was certainly before 1773 when his wife Bailah Montefiore died in Barbados and probably before 1759 (see note 14 below).
 The Francos around 1748 led an influx of Italian Jews to London including the Levy Sonsinos who like the Francos were in the coral and diamond trade.
 In 1752 Moses Vita Montefiore settled in England after several preparatory visits from Livorno.
-Then - somehow acquiring passes for which we have seen no record - Simon Barrow with his sister and their spouses proceeded to Barbados perhaps so that the Montefiores might be represented there by in-laws (see note 16 below) well before the offspring of Moses Vita Montefiore were of an age (see note 23 below).
-An Amsterdam connection was established as Isaac Levi the brother-in-law of Simon Barrow went there after a period in Barbados but we do not know when he left Barbados.
+Then - somehow acquiring passes for which we have seen no record - Simon Barrow with his brother-in-law Isaac Levi Sonsino and their spouses proceeded to Barbados perhaps so that the Montefiores or the Levi Sonsinos might be represented there by in-laws (see note 16 below) well before the offspring of Moses Vita Montefiore were of an age (see note 23 below).
+An Amsterdam connection was established as the brother-in-law of Simon Barrow went there after a period in Barbados but we do not know when he left Barbados.
 Isaac's son Abraham also appeared in Amsterdam but it seems 2 other sons Jacob and Joseph were married in Barbados (both to Eve the youngest known daughter of Simon Barrow).
 There is also an Australian dimension to this Barbados Montefiore story (see note 7 below).

 The 5th son of Moses Vita Montefiore was Eliezer 1761-1837, and he married Judith Joseph Levi, a Barrow relative, in Bridgetown in 1797 (see note 1 below).
 Though Simon Barrow's wife Bailah died in 1773 when Eliezer was 12 he had by then many Barrow relatives in Barbados.
 Perhaps significantly one of them came to London, for in 1785 at Bevis Marks, Jacob Barrow married Jael Nunes (see note 25 below).
 Perhaps also influential was Eliezer's sister Rachel marrying Moses Nunes Castello of Barbados at Bevis Marks in 1788 (see note 2 below).
 Rachel's time in Barbados overlapped briefly with Eliezer's - he arrived before 1794 (see note 4 below).
 John Castello Montefiore was born in 1794 (see note 3 below) but seems not to have been the son of Rachel and Moses nor of Judith and Eliezer (but Eliezer before his 1797 marriage to Judith is the probable father - see note 4 below).
 John Castello Montefiore became prominent in Barbados (see memorial fountain above).